This answer is for general guidance only. It does not constitute advice.

 Under AIFMD, you may not be registered in each EEA jurisdiction for marketing.
 Therefore you may have chosen to rely on reverse solicitation.

 However, this requires you to not perform active marketing and this is often tricky.
 If you meet an eligible investor at an event, say, you cannot actually send him any information unless he requests it first!
-This is reverse solicitation.
+This is a reverse solicitation.

 You can ask the investor/prospect to go to a certain site, where he may, if he chooses, explicitly ask you what information to send him.
 This fulfills your reverse solicitation requirement since the request came from him first and all you did was send him to our site.
 You did not market.
 The investor requested it.